Text by James Bow

 Whatever the savings the track and loop represented, the TTC did not have the budget to complete the conversion, especially as it would have required a costly underground terminal at Dufferin station to connect with the subway and turn cars around.
 Moreover, the 29 DUFFERIN bus did not have quite the ridership to justify such a conversion, so the proposal did not proceed.

 Since then, former industrial lands southeast of the King/Dufferin intersection saw massive redevelopment into the high-income, high-density Liberty Village neighbourhood.
 With the KING streetcar seeing major crowding east of Dufferin, the possibility of increasing service to Liberty Village was raised by individuals in the neighbourhood and by local councillors.
-With the TTC building a short streetcar spur along Cherry Street in the old Don Lands, ahead of service that would start in 2016 after the Pan Am Games ended, a short line operating from Cherry Loop to Dufferin Loop via King Street became a distinct possibility.
-As of this writing (April 2015), the TTC has not made formal plans for such a service, although it is considering its options.
-So Dufferin Street may at last get back dedicated streetcar service in the form of a Liberty-Cherry line.
+With the TTC building a short streetcar spur along Cherry Street in the old Don Lands, ahead of service that would start in 2016 after the Pan Am Games ended, a short line operating from Cherry Loop to Dufferin Loop via King Street became a distinct possibility, and such a link materialized with the launch of the 514 CHERRY streetcar on Sunday, June 19, 2016.

 As for Dufferin itself, on November 18, 2010, after months of work, a new stretch of Dufferin Street opened beneath the railway tracks, connecting Queen Street to Peel, and eliminating the need for buses to jog via Gladstone.
 The underpass was designed to allow for an extension of the streetcar tracks north of Queen.
 This means that a possibility exists, however remote, for a DUFFERIN streetcar to re-emerge at some point in the future.